 Government Fraud and Investigations

-Brian Sanvidge, CIG, CFE and Julie Fox – Anchin, Block & Anchin LLP
+Brian Sanvidge, CIG, CFE and Julie Fox, CFE – Anchin, Block & Anchin LLP

 Tens of billions of dollars in stimulus funding has created an unprecedented opportunity for fraudsters.
 Historically, there have been many fraud schemes that were used to perpetrate fraud within government agencies.
 Whether it’s bribery, conflict of interest or fictitious vendor schemes (to name a few), this issue persists and remains an area of concern.
 Recently, with unprecedented amounts of stimulus funds and grant programs available at all levels of government, concern has never been higher in relation to fraud, waste and abuse.

-In this session, we will discuss the current fraud cases affecting governments, statistics related to government fraud, fraud schemes used in an attempt to get away with the crime, internal controls that should be in place, and fraud prevention techniques.
+This session will discuss current fraud cases affecting governments, statistics related to government fraud, fraud schemes used in an attempt to get away with the crime, internal controls that should be in place, and fraud prevention techniques.
 We will also discuss investigations that Anchin completed related to fraud within government agencies.

 Anatomy of a Data Breach

-Sergio F. Orellana, Director – Redpoint Cybersecuirty, LLC
+Sergio F. Orellana, Director – Redpoint Cybersecurity, LLC

-In the context of a worldwide pandemic, businesses shifted their IT environments from on site to remote resources; threat actors (TA’s) noticed.
-This shift directly coincides with an increase in TA sophistication using nation-state capabilities to put both SMB’s in the cross-hairs as well as vital USG and local government assets.
+In the context of a worldwide pandemic, businesses shifted their IT environments from on-site to remote resources; threat actors (TA’s) noticed.
+This shift directly coincides with an increase in TA sophistication using nation-state capabilities to put both small and midsize businesses in the cross-hairs as well as vital federal and local government assets.
 From the SolarWinds breach to operational IT security of massive SCADA systems, TA’s have tailored their approach to maintain low levels of risk for them and target lucrative, sensitive enterprises across the world.

 Five Ways to Increase Employee Engagement in a Virtual Setting